Skvidvardin/FCS_graphs_and_networks/README.md

 **How much of database we scraped?**

-In total we scraped for our analysis more than 360,000 articles (0,4% of whole dataset).
+In total we scraped for our analysis more than ~360,000 articles (0,4% of whole database).
-After processing and data cleaning we have _ unique articles in .json format (0,4% of whole dataset).
+After processing and data cleaning we have ~250,000 unique articles in .json format (~0,3% of whole database).

 **How collisions were solved?**